Lucius Papirius Cursor: Consul II (320 BC)

 The election of both consuls broke the Lex Genucia, passed in 342, which theoretically forbade iteration of a magistracy within ten years.
 Cursor had been consul in 326, and Philo in 327.
-However, Corey Brennan suggests that this law only forbade iteration within ten years, so it had lapsed by 332.
+However, Corey Brennan suggests that the ban was not on iteration within any ten-year period, but within the first ten years after the law was passed; this interval had lapsed by 332.
 Philo is the only securely attested political ally of Cursor, as they are found together in office several times, and they likely ran in the elections together in a political ticket.
 This pattern of a patrician and a plebeian repeatedly sharing the consulship or other magistracies is a feature of Roman politics in the middle Republic, and multiple instances are known, including that of Cursor's son, who shared the consulship twice with Spurius Carvilius Maximus.
 Cursor and Philo were at the time the most competent generals, and Livy writes it was the main reason behind their election because of the military situation after the Caudine Forks.
 Stephen Oakley nevertheless doubts that their election was as unanimous as Livy tells.

 Philo received command of the army in Samnium, near Caudium, where he won a battle.
 Meanwhile, Cursor could advance unhindered to Arpi in Apulia, from where he besieged Luceria in order to recover the Roman hostages given to the Samnites after the Caudine Forks.
 Then Philo moved to Luceria and took over the siege, while Cursor destroyed the supply lines of the Samnites to force an engagement.
 At this point, a delegation of Taras attempted to mediate between the Romans and the Samnites, probably trying to favour the latter.
 While pretending to consider the Tarentine offer, Cursor prepared for battle.
 The next day, the consuls rejected the peace offer and attacked the surprised Samnites, who were defeated.
 Cursor then resumed the siege of Luceria, which later surrendered.
 The Roman hostages were returned, the standards recovered, and Cursor forced the garrison to in turn pass under the yoke, so he could wash the humiliation of the Caudine Forks.